 7. Pick your water.

 Whether fly-fishing or boat fishing, there are plenty of options to choose from.
-Craig Matthews, owner of Blue Ribbon Flies in West Yellowstone, Montana, says if you’re headed out in May or June, the first river to clear from snowmelt is the Firehole River, which is often the only river in fishable condition at the start of the season.
+Craig Mathews, owner of Blue Ribbon Flies in West Yellowstone, Montana, says if you’re headed out in May or June, the first river to clear from snowmelt is the Firehole River, which is often the only river in fishable condition at the start of the season.
 Later in June offers expanded possibilities, when the best places to fish include the Gibbon and Madison Rivers.
 Small streams such as Straight, Glen, Indian and others offer fine angling for beginners.
 The second week of June sees the Gibbon and Madison Rivers clear of snowmelt, and the ice comes off lakes like Yellowstone, Grebe and Trout.
 August is the best time for fishing lakes in Yellowstone—particularly backcountry lakes, as the biting flies have thinned out.
 All rivers will fish well in August, except the Madison and Firehole Rivers, which may warm up too much due to a combined effect of warm daytime temperatures and thermal activity on the Firehole.

 8. Plan ahead if you are taking kids.